kl1nton/6_eMRCS_Revision/3_General_Surgery/09_Head_And_Neck.md

 A 34 year old lady presents with a long standing offensive discharge from the ear and on examination is noted to have a reduction in her hearing of 40 decibels compared to the opposite side.

 #### Answer: F. Long standing perforation of the pars tensa - *FALSE* = E. Cholesteatoma - TRUE
-- Theme from January 2013 Exam
+- *Theme from January 2013 Exam*
-- The combination of offensive discharge and hearing loss is strongly suggestive of cholesteatoma
+- Combination of offensive discharge + hearing loss is strongly suggestive of cholesteatoma

 ### Q5
 A 4 year old is brought to the general practitioner by her mother.
 She has been distressed with ear pain for the past 14 hours.
 She is constantly touching and pulling at her ear.
 Whilst she is sat in the waiting room her mother notices a discharge of foul smelling fluid from the ear, following which the pain resolves.